Detecting stochastic gravitational waves with binary resonance: Calculating the Kramers-Moyal coefficients

 Since $\partial_eD^{(1)}_e<0$ at this point, $e_\mathrm{crit}$ is a stable fixed point of the corresponding Langevin equation: binaries with larger eccentricity will tend to circularise through GW emission until they reach $e_\mathrm{crit}$, while binaries with smaller eccentricity will on average have their eccentricity excited through SGWB resonance.
 This is particularly interesting from an observational point of view, as it suggests that eccentricities smaller than $e_\mathrm{crit}$ might be less frequently observed in sufficiently old systems, though random diffusion due to $D^{(2)}_{ee}$ can still push systems below this point.

 We also see from Eq.~\eqref{eq:small-e-drift} that the stochastic drift term for the inclination changes sign at $I=\uppi/2$ [this is also true in the general-eccentricity case, see Eq.~\eqref{eq:ecc-drift}].
-Since $\partial_ID^{(1)}_I<0$ at $I=\uppi/2$, this is a stable fixed point of the corresponding Langevin equation; individual binaries will tend to evolve toward $I=\uppi/2$.
-We can understand this intuitively by noting that an ensemble of binaries whose orientations are isotropically distributed will have a mean inclination $\ev{I}=\uppi/2$.\footnote{ At first sight, this seems to imply a preferred set of observers for whom $I=\uppi/2$, but it is simply due to the fact that half of all observers will see $I>\uppi/2$ and half will see $I<\uppi/2$.} It is therefore natural that this should also be the mean inclination of an individual binary on long timescales, once SGWB resonance has had time to act.
-We discuss this further in Sec.~\ref{sec:circular}.
+Since $\partial_ID^{(1)}_I<0$ at $I=\uppi/2$, this is a stable fixed point of the corresponding Langevin equation; stochastic drift will, on average, drive binaries toward $I=\uppi/2$.
+This effect is counteracted, however, by binaries diffusing away from $I=\uppi/2$.
+As we show explicitly in Sec.~\ref{sec:circular}, on extremely long timescales these two effects balance each other, leaving an isotropic distribution for the inclination with mean $\ev{I}=\uppi/2$.

 In the limit where the binary's inclination is also small, we rewrite the KM coefficients in terms of the orbital elements $(P,\zeta,\kappa,p,q,\lambda)$.
 This gives the drift coefficients

 and the diffusion coefficients,